St. Tammany Master Gardener Association

 School Garden Partnerships

-(Rooting the Future) - Maringy Elementary
+(Rooting the Future) - Marigny Elementary

+Master Gardeners work with several schools in the Parish to establish Legacy Gardens and support Arbor Day activities.
 STMGA volunteers work with pre-K through Grade 1 to plant and maintain raised bed gardens.
 Success crops include sweet potatoes.
 The garden is Native Plant Certified!

 School Garden Partnerships